stone-payments/stoneco-guidelines/frontend/polymer/performance.md

 One way to reduce download time is the use of the web components by themselves.

-Using <import> also reduce the number of downloads (<import> don't downloads the same file two times).
+Using 'import' also reduce the number of downloads ('import' don't downloads the same file two times).

 Minimize JS, HTML and CSS.